Catshill: History

 In 1828, a Baptist chapel was opened in Little Catshill.
+The parish church Christ Church, Catshill opened ten years later in 1838.

 Catshill developed in the nineteenth century through nailmaking and, by 1914, it was one of the few villages in the area which produced nails.

 Famous people

 The poet Alfred Edward Housman lived in Catshill.

 The professional footballer Roy Hartle (Bolton Wanderers) was born here.

 For more than a quarter of a century, Sarah Hilda Haines was the much respected district nurse (plaque in church) who received the royal Maundy in 1980 at Worcester.
 Her son, Roy Martin Haines, a Foundation Scholar of Bromsgrove School, became a mediaeval historian (Worcester College, Oxford) and professor at Dalhousie University, Canada.
 A Fellow of the Society of Antiquaries and a life member of Clare Hall, Cambridge, he was awarded the degrees of D.Phil.and D.Litt. of Oxford.